 A quick overview of the PCI-Express bus slot interface

-PCI Express, officially abbreviated as PCIe (and not to be confused with PCI-X, which stands for PCI Extended), is the latest interface to be found on PC motherboards for high performance cards such as the those in the Spectrum instrumentation range.
-One of the advantages to PCIe is its almost universal inclusion on current PC motherboards
+PCI Express, (often abbreviated to PCIe) is the current interface commonly found on PC motherboards for high performance cards such as the those in the Spectrum Instrumentation range.

-Please note that some motherboards have physically x8 slots or x16 slots which are electrically only connected to x1 or x4 lanes.
-The M4i and M2p cards do fit into these slots and work fine but are of course limited in transfer speed.
+Note that any with multiple lanes card must have a physical slot long enough to suit.
+It is possible to fit a card with less lanes into a longer slot, so for example the x8-lane card will fit and work in a x16-lane slot, but with no increase data transfer performance.
+Also note that some motherboards have physically x8 slots or x16 slots which are electrically only connected as x1 or x4 lanes.
+The M4i and M2p cards do fit into these slots and work fine, but may have a limited transfer speed.

 © DataQuest Solutions Ltd August 2013